-As the GSAs gather data and understanding from changes in demand management, projects, improved analysis tools, (including the Kaweah Subbasin model and Well Registration Program, opportunities to refine the Mitigation Program are expected.
+As the GSAs gather data and understanding from changes in demand management, projects, improved analysis tools (including the revised Kaweah Subbasin model, pending completion in Spring 2024), and Well Registration Program, opportunities to refine the Mitigation Program are expected.
 In addition to improved data and analytics, lessons will be learned through the implementation of the Mitigation Program and associated Mitigation Plans.
 Costs to mitigate wells, provide interim supplies, and administration may also evolve over the 15+ year implementation horizon.
-The Kaweah Subbasin GSA's intend the Mitigation Program to evolve as new information, funding, and efficiencies are understood.
+The Kaweah Subbasin GSA's intend the Mitigation Program to be iterative and evolve as new information, funding, and efficiencies are understood.
 Do note, this initial Mitigation Program is identified as "Version 1.0" with the expectation of future revisions.
-Figure 7 clarifies the Mitigation Program schedule and plans for Version 2.0.
+Figure 5 clarifies the Mitigation Program schedule and plans for Version 2.0.

-June 2024
+Spring 2024